Browse this growing collection of Apple-1 programs.

 Credits

-This library is an initiative of 8BitFlux.com.
-It can be put to full use with a Keyboard Serial Terminal adapter board, which let you run software instantly on a (real) Apple-1.
+An initiative of 8BitFlux.com.
+This website can be put to full use with a Keyboard Serial Terminal adapter board, which enables you run software on a (real) Apple-1 right away.

-Last but not least, all this was not possible by all the authors of Apple-1 software and emulators.
+A lot of recognition goes out to Landon J. Smith for being so kind to share his HoneyCrisp Emulator (also available on GitHub) for use on this website.
+Many Thanks to Uncle Bernie for his support and provision of his TurboType™ algorithm, which is part of his Apple-1 Toolchain.
+Last but not least, all this was not possible by all the authors of Apple-1 software and other emulators.
 The hobby computer enthusiasts of the past, but also people of the present, who keep this hobby so alive.
 Thank you all.

 Disclaimer